Scroll down for the short production ( 2 min, 40sec. ) or read the background first.

 Making a PIZZA with ready-made dough?!
-Did that once only, and that’s similar to take other people’s images from the Internet and make AVs.
-(I will get FLAK for that), from the German Flugzeug Abwehr Kanone.
+Did that once only, and that’s similar to taking other people’s work from the Internet – without checking CC or asking for permission – and make your AVs.
+If it’s impossible to check, the least AV – makers must do, give credit.

 The music we usually borrow and of course we attribute our sources, don’t we?